joonblee/hw7_validation/README.md

 singularity shell --env LC_ALL=C /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-ubuntu-20.04:latest
 bash # To use nominal bash script, i.e. ~/.bashrc
 ```
-To use bash commands only in this singularity, one should set `~/.singularity-env` as
+To use bash commands only in this singularity, one should make `vi ~/.bashrc.singularity` (You can edit this file however you want.
+I'll explain later what actually needs to add inside.) and add following lines in the `~/.bashrc` file:
 ```
-export SINGULARITY_SHELLRCFILE="$HOME/.bashrc.singularity"
+# Source .bashrc.singularity if inside a Singularity container
+if [ -n "$SINGULARITY_NAME" ]; then
+    source ~/.bashrc.singularity
+fi
 ```
-and create `~/bashrc.singularity`.
+This will automatically execute `~/.bashrc.singularity` when you start a new singularity.

 Now the singularity is ready.
 We need to install some dependencies:
 ```
+WD=$PWD

+mkdir -p ~/.local/bin
+mkdir -p ~/.local/src

-ln -s $(which python3) $PWD/python ### for tamsa1
+ln -s $(which python3) ~/.local/bin/python ### for tamsa1
 # 'which python3' doesn't work in e.g. cms1, so replace it to 'command -v python3'
-export PATH=$PWD:$PATH
+export PATH=$HOME/.local/bin:$PATH

 pip install --user cython
-export PATH=$HOME/.local/bin:$PATH

 pip install --user mercurial

 cd ~/.local/src/